apache/nifi-site/content/documentation/security.md

 The following announcements include published vulnerabilities that apply directly to Apache NiFi components.

 {{< vulnerability
+id="CVE-2024-56512"
+title="Missing Complete Authorization for Parameter and Service References" published="2024-12-27" severity="Low" products="Apache NiFi"
+affectedVersions="1.10.0 to 2.0.0"
+fixedVersion="2.1.0"
+jira="NIFI-13976"
+pullRequest="9535"
+reporter="Matt Gilman" >}}

+Apache NiFi 1.10.0 through 2.0.0 are missing fine-grained authorization checking for Parameter Contexts, referenced Controller Services, and referenced Parameter Providers, when creating new Process Groups.
+Creating a new Process Group can include binding to a Parameter Context, but in cases where the Process Group did not reference any Parameter values, the framework did not check user authorization for the bound Parameter Context.
+Missing authorization for a bound Parameter Context enabled clients to download non-sensitive Parameter values after creating the Process Group.
+Creating a new Process Group can also include referencing existing Controller Services or Parameter Providers.
+The framework did not check user authorization for referenced Controller Services or Parameter Providers, enabling clients to create Process Groups and use these components that were otherwise unauthorized.
+This vulnerability is limited in scope to authenticated users authorized to create Process Groups.
+The scope is further limited to deployments with component-based authorization policies.
+Upgrading to Apache NiFi 2.1.0 is the recommended mitigation, which includes authorization checking for Parameter and Controller Service references on Process Group creation.

+{{</ vulnerability >}}

+{{< vulnerability
 id="CVE-2024-52067"
 title="Potential Insertion of Sensitive Parameter Values in Debug Log" published="2024-11-20"